Skip to Content

 The best way to clean curtains

 All of our curtains have always been machine washable.
-But, constant expose to sun makes them pretty delicate.
+But, constant exposure to sun makes them pretty delicate.
 So you don’t want to just throw them in the washing machine and call it a day.

-Instead, wash your curtains in the washing machine on the gentlest cycle.
 Then, hang them to dry.
-When they’re completely dry, iron them.
-Then, put them back up.
+When they’re completely dry, iron them (or just let gravity do its thing), then, put them back up.

 Blinds